Bob Taylor (footballer, born 1967): Bristol City

 The signing of Taylor was an important one for Bristol City and its fans.
 Between 1980 and 1982 the club endured three consecutive relegations, the first club ever to experience this unwanted feat.
-With Terry Cooper as manager the team regained some stability, but by 1989 the fans were frustrated after several years of austerity.
+With Terry Cooper as manager the team regained some stability following promotion from the Fourth Division, but by 1989 the fans were frustrated after several years of austerity and a failure to make the next step into the Second Division.
 The signing of Taylor provided them with a long sought-after goal-scoring hero.

 Taylor made an instant impact at his new club, scoring eight goals in 12 games during the remainder of the season.
 His immediate importance earned him the deferential nickname of 'God' a significance that was noted by the club's influential fanzine The Bountyhunter.
 The front cover of its April 1989 issue conveying supporter sentiment by contrasting the signing of Taylor ('Hope') with the club's board members ('Hopeless').

 In 1989–90, his first full season at City, he helped the club achieve promotion to Division Two.
 Taylor finished as Division Three leading goalscorer with 27 league goals (34 in total) and was also named Bristol City Player of the Year.

-Although the following season proved to be less prolific for Taylor, it was nevertheless a major surprise when Bristol City agreed to sell Taylor to West Bromwich Albion.
+Although the following season proved to be less prolific for Taylor, it was nevertheless a major surprise when Bristol City agreed to sell Taylor to West Bromwich Albion – who were in the Third Division, while City were in the Second Division.
 Such was the backlash against manager Jimmy Lumsden following the sale that he was dismissed by the club shortly after, to be replaced by Denis Smith.